eCMR: Revolutionising freight documentation for modern logistics

 Adrian Gonzalez (AG): What is a digital transport document, and how is it different from a paper document?

-AG: What types of digital documents are being offered today?
+AG: What types of digital documents do you offer today?

 AG: Are digital document solutions universally recognised and accepted in different countries and regions?